dgollub/timesheet-google-thingy/README.md

 # Installation
-Create a `virtualenv env`, activate it via `. env/bin/active` and then run `pip install -r requirements.txt`, which will install all necessary tools.
-After that you can simply do a `./run.sh` to run the tool.
+Simply run `./run.sh` to use the tool.

 # Usage